U.S. blocks Venezuela claimants from enforcing judgments, arbitral awards

 Half the shares of Citgo were pledged as collateral for PDVSA's 2020 bond VE151299784=, and the other half for a $1.5 billion loan extended by Russia's energy giant Rosneft ROSN.MM to PDVSA.
 The Treasury Department on Oct.
 24 blocked any seizure of Citgo for three months, days before the bond went into default.

-Maduro was blocked by sanctions from making the $913 million payment, while opposition leader Juan Guaido - the head of the opposition-controlled National Assembly who is recognized by the United States and dozens of other countries as Venezuela's rightful president - does not have the funds.
+Maduro was blocked by sanctions from making the $913 million payment, while Guaido - the head of the opposition-controlled National Assembly who is recognized by the United States and dozens of other countries as Venezuela's rightful president - does not have the funds.

+"This clarification and strengthening of the United States' measures to protect Citgo is an achievement of Juan Guaido's interim government to more permanently protect Venezuelan state assets," Carlos Vecchio, Guaido's envoy to the United States, said in a statement.

 Guaido allies have requested the Trump administration indefinitely block bondholders from seizing Citgo.
 While Maduro remains firmly in control of the state apparatus within Venezuela, the opposition earlier this year appointed a board of directors to Citgo, which exercises full control of the company.